Information about Karpathos

 Of the remaining mammals, only hedgehogs, hares, wild rabbits, some species of small mice and bats live here, such as the rhinoceros, pyrromyotid, mountain bat, dwarf bat and night owl.
 The island is also home to many rare and endemic invertebrates, such as land crabs, crickets, grasshoppers, butterflies, cicadas, isopods, beetles and snails.
 In the sea area around Karpathos there are large areas with posidonia meadows, while the seabed holds good numbers of lobsters even in spite of overfishing.

-Culture and folk tradition
+Culture and People

 Local products